Adding pomegranate and some citrus notes to whisky makes for a festive cocktail for your next holiday celebration or cool-weathered weekend.

 After our meal, we walked out and stopped in awe, watching the first beautiful snowfall of the season blanket the old, cobblestone streets.
 Paris is beautiful on any day, but throw a gentle dusting of white snowflakes on thousand year old buildings, and it takes beauty to another level.
 I was with some ex-Pat friends, and we were all on the same page.
 Snow day!

 We couldn't go home, even though it was already late and a weeknight.
 After oooing and ahhing at the snow falling, we were beyond cold so we ducked into a cozy cocktail bar.
 This wasn't a beer or wine night.
 One friend immediately ordered a whisky.
 Thinking whisky was a serious "drinker's" order, I was hesitant, but after one sip of hers poured neatly on the rocks, I was in.
 It warmed me inside and out and brought a light, subtle flavor that I've grown to love.

-I've talked about how I met Doni from Girls' Guide to Paris here and how she came to write this wonderful book Paris Cocktails, exploring the exploding cocktail scene in the City of Light.
-As if that's not good fortune enough, Doni has been working with fabulous French artisanal liquor producers like Bastille Whisky on her book promotion, and that's how I came to sample this wonderful spirit for this recipe today.
+As if that's not good fortune enough, Doni has been working with fabulous French artisanal liquor producers like Bastille Whisky on her book promotion, and that's how I came to sample this wonderful spirit for this pomegranate whisky cocktail recipe today.

-If you're looking for more cocktail inspiration, check out Doni's Paris Cocktails book with over 100 recipes and see if she's coming to your town for a special tasting and party.
+If you're looking for more cocktail inspiration, check out Doni's Paris Cocktails book with over 100 recipes or start here with a pomegranate whisky cocktail.